mrperson2015/spark_training/README.md

 ## Purpose

 This is the top-level directory for PySpark Training.
-This is to help new hires understand expectations for all PySpark jobs.
-This is also intended for current developers to learn the same.
+This is to help new hires and current developers alike to understand expectations for all PySpark jobs.
 This project is a living document and will continue to be supported and enhanced.

 While this project is specifically designed for PySpark jobs, many of these principals should be applied to any ETL job.